How to Drive Safely through a Flash Flood

 The best way to stay safe during a flash flood is to avoid driving or walking at all during the downpour and subsequent flooding.
 If you are on a street with no way to get around a flooded area, slow down and drive on the edge of the water in an effort to avoid the deep center of a puddle.

-Speeding through a deep puddle makes a wave that causes water to shoot up; risking that it will get into the vehicle’s intake system and engine.
+Speeding through a deep puddle makes a wave that causes water to shoot up, which risks water getting into the vehicle’s intake system and engine.
 A flooded engine can get hydro-locked, which can kill a motor and cost thousands to replace.
 A less expensive but still annoying reason to avoid driving fast through deep water is because the force of the water created by driving through it too quickly can rip pieces of protective shielding off the bottom of the vehicle.

 Sports cars or modified vehicles should be especially careful in flooded areas as they may have very low air intakes near the front bumper.

 If your car stalls in deep water, turn on your hazard lights and call a tow truck.
 It’s not time to panic yet; you may just need to let the ignition dry out.
-Once the vehicle arrives at the shop, ask the mechanic to check for a wet ignition first.
+Once the vehicle arrives at the shop, ask the mechanic to check for a wet ignition before starting any work.

 If you or a loved one is suffering from an injury as a result of an accident or error caused by the negligence of another, you have enough on your plate.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
 Call the personal injury lawyers at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!